carpentries-incubator/bioc-project/episodes/04-getting-help.Rmd

 ## Package help pages

-Bioconductor requires every user-facing package function to documented in one of the package help pages (often referred to as "man pages", after the name of the package sub-directory where they are stored).
+Bioconductor requires every user-facing package function to be documented in one of the package help pages (often referred to as "man pages", after the name of the package sub-directory where they are stored).

 Help pages can be accessed using the `help()` function or the question mark symbol `?`.